zhenga8533/bbvw-wiki/docs/pokemon/landorus-incarnate.md

 ### Egg Moves

-Landorus-Incarnate cannot learn any moves by breeding.
+Landorus Incarnate cannot learn any moves by breeding.

 ### Tutor Moves

-Landorus-Incarnate cannot learn any moves from tutors.
+Landorus Incarnate cannot learn any moves from tutors.